kurtlewis/simple-llvm-examples/gcd/README.md

 # Main example
-This example shows how to make a rudimentary main function, which returns an exit code of 15.
+This example elaborates on the previous two examples by showing an implementation of a recursive greatest common denominator (gcd) function.

 This builds IR for the following C code:
 ```